17 Best iPhone Apps for Identifying Plants

 12. iPlant

-You have the choice to identify existing plants and plants from images you’ve saved in your gallery, which is helpful when you need to find plants from a previous trip to a botanical garden. iPlant is the best option if you’re looking for a plant identification app designed for iPhones
+You can identify existing plants and plants from images you’ve saved in your gallery, which is helpful when you need to find plants from a previous trip to a botanical garden.

 13. Smart Plant

-You can use the SmartPlant app for more than just plant identification.
-It also offers instructions on how to take care of the plants, and you can add your own plants to your account.
-Although there is a free and a paid version of the app, the free version has many restrictions.
+The SmartPlant app is more than just plant identification.
+It also offers instructions on caring for the plants, and you can add your plants to your account.

 Additionally, some users have mentioned bugs and glitches that make using this app unpleasant.
-However, you can chat with experts and receive unlimited pest and disease advice and plant identification in the premium version.

 14. Garden Answers